rurreac/slider/README.md

 Keepalive ensures that non listener clients terminate their connection to the server and shutdown, completely disabling the keepalive will leave not listener clients hanging forever.

+#### `-retry`:
+Retry, is an available option on regular clients. a client configured with the `-retry` flag will try to reconnect to the server according to its `-keepalive` value.
+You will very likely want to tune `-keepalive` to either short reconnection intervals or expand them, according to your needs.

+Enabling `-retry` will only have an effect if the Client was able to connect to the Server at least once, in other words, if the Client fails to connect to the Server on the first run it will terminate its execution as usual.

+Combining Client `-retry` with Server `-auth` and maintaining different Certificate Jar Files, is a great way to work between different "Workspaces" where using one Certificate Jar or another will determine what Clients will automatically reconnect to your Server and create a Session.

 #### `-key`:
 A Slider Key represents an Ed25519 private key base64 encoded.